jfitzusu/math4610/Assignment03/docs/report.md

 Hybrid Secant Root: 0.000000
 ```

-## Task 3
-Code is the same as in task 2.
-Result is also the same.
+As you can see, our output for the Newton method remains the same as in task 2, which means we haven't screwed anything up.
+Additionally, all the other methods return the same result, which is a very good sign.
+Our Bisection is a little off, but it's well within the tolerance specified.

 ## Task 4
 Console Output: